LeadBeatCode/BeatCode/README.md

     - Profile picture upload
 3. **Matchmaking System**
     - Match users with other users or AI for coding challenges
-    - Option to select difficulty level for challenges
     - Real-time notification of match status
 4. **Coding Environment**
     - Integration with Monaco code editor